MicrosoftDocs/Virtualization-Documentation/tlfs.md

 -   There are no lower priority interrupts pending

-If, at a later time, a lower priority interrupt is requested, the hypervisor clears the “No EOI required” such that a subsequent EOI causes an intercept.
+If, at a later time, a lower priority interrupt is requested, the hypervisor clears the “No EOI required" such that a subsequent EOI causes an intercept.

 In case of nested interrupts, the EOI intercept is avoided only for the highest priority interrupt.
 This is necessary since no count is maintained for the number of EOIs performed by the OS.
-Therefore only the first EOI can be avoided and since the first EOI clears the “No EOI Required” bit, the next EOI generates an intercept.
+Therefore only the first EOI can be avoided and since the first EOI clears the “No EOI Required" bit, the next EOI generates an intercept.
 However nested interrupts are rare, so this is not a problem in the common case.

 Note that devices and/or the I/O APIC (physical or synthetic) need not be notified of an EOI for an edge-triggered interrupt – the hypervisor intercepts such EOIs only to update the virtual APIC state.
-In some cases, the virtual APIC state can be lazily updated – in such cases, the “NoEoiRequired” bit is set by the hypervisor indicating to the guest that an EOI intercept is not necessary.
-At a later instant, the hypervisor can derive the state of the local APIC depending on the current value of the “NoEoiRequired” bit.
+In some cases, the virtual APIC state can be lazily updated – in such cases, the “NoEoiRequired" bit is set by the hypervisor indicating to the guest that an EOI intercept is not necessary.
+At a later instant, the hypervisor can derive the state of the local APIC depending on the current value of the “NoEoiRequired" bit.

 Enabling and disabling this enlightenment can be done at any time independently of the interrupt activity and the APIC state at that moment.
-While the enlightenment is enabled, conventional EOIs can still be performed irrespective of the “No EOI required” value but they will not realize the performance benefit of the enlightenment.
+While the enlightenment is enabled, conventional EOIs can still be performed irrespective of the “No EOI required" value but they will not realize the performance benefit of the enlightenment.

 <span id="_Toc437513619" class="anchor"></span>